This page contains affiliate links. Here’s why – and what my son thinks about it.

 And if anxiety or depression are factors, that adds another layer of complexity – one that will make progress extremely difficult, if not impossible.

 When adults focus on improving deficits that stem from a child’s weak social-cognitive foundation, Winner and her team call it “teaching in the leaves.”
-(That’s a big no-no.) You should only go there after making sure the child has some proficiency in the root skills.
+(That’s a big no-no.) You should only start doing this after ensuring the child has some proficiency in the root skills.

 The bigger landscape